Updated June 30th, 2021

 Much like the common advice given to humans, it’s important to regularly check the health of horses with a routine physical examination rather than waiting until a horse is showing signs of distress or illness.
+This is in addition to the veterinary exam ever horse resident should receive, ideally every 6 months, but definitely annually.
 Not only will this help you get to know what all aspects of a healthy horse looks and feels like, but familiarizing a horse with human handling might help them stay more calm in stressful situations.
+You will also learn more specifically what is “normal” for the individual horse.
 Be prepared to check them over at least every six to eight weeks*!
 For more information on why regular health examinations are important, check out our resource here.

 By paying regular attention to the herd, you may see some subtle cues in the event that something is amiss.
 A sick, injured, or otherwise distressed horse may: